 More information about Division of Continuing Studies :

-A minimum of 120 credit hours is required for the Bachelor of Science in Human Services.
+A minimum of 120 credit hours is required for a Bachelor of Arts in Criminal Justice.

 Mount St. Mary’s criminal justice program provides a rigorous and liberal arts education to those seeking a professional career in the criminal justice field, including law enforcement, probation and parole, corrections and other relevant fields.